-By default, there are the following users in OpenL Tablets WebStudio:
+By default, there are the following users in OpenL Tablets WebStudio predefined in Demo mode:

 OpenL Tablets WebStudio users

 User name User password Groups

 user user Viewers

 u0 u0 Testers

 u1 u1 Developers, Analysts

 u2 u2 Viewers

 u3 u3 Viewers

 u4 u4 Deployers

 a1 a1 Administrators

+admin admin Administrators

-On the first start of the OpenL Tablets WebStudio, users are provided with al/al login/password pair that gives them Administrator's permissions.
+On the first start of the OpenL Tablets WebStudio in Multi user mode, users are provided with admin/admin login/password pair that gives them Administrator's permissions.
 Users can then set up their own users in OpenL Tablets WebStudio as needed.
 For information about the permissions of the groups, refer to Managing Groups.

 - Viewing a List of Users

 - Creating a User

 - Editing a User

 - Deleting a User

+- Managing Users in Case of 3rd Party Identity Provider